MohitPKohli/cs162section1/agenda.md

     $ git diff
     ```

-If you're bored, you must be a git ninja.
+If you're bored, you probably know your way around git.
 Here are some advanced exercises to try.

 1. Create a branch, make commits on it, and merge those commits back to the master branch.
 1. [Learn](https://www.atlassian.com/git/tutorials/undoing-changes/git-revert) about the `reset` and `revert` command.